Earle Brown: December 1952 and FOLIO

 December 1952 is perhaps Brown's most famous score.
-It is part of a larger set of unusually notated music called FOLIO.
-Although this collection is misconstrued as coming out of nowhere historically, music notation has existed in many forms—both as a mechanism for creation and analysis.
-Brown studied what is now called Early Music, which had its own systems of notation, and was a student of the Schillinger System, which almost exclusively used graph methods for describing music.
-From this perspective FOLIO was an inspired, yet logical connection to be made—especially for a Northeasterner who grew up playing and improvising jazz.
+It is part of a larger set of unconventionally-notated music called FOLIO.
+Although this collection is misconstrued as, historically, "coming out of nowhere," musical notation has existed in many forms, both as a mechanism for creation and analysis.
+Brown studied what is now called Early Music, which had its own notation system; he was a student of the Schillinger System, which almost exclusively used graph methods for describing music.
+From this perspective, FOLIO was an inspired, yet logical, connection to be made, especially for a Northeasterner who grew up playing and improvising jazz.

 December 1952 consists purely of horizontal and vertical lines varying in width, spread out over the page; it is a landmark piece in the history of graphic notation of music.
-The role of the performer is to interpret the score visually and translate the graphical information to music.
-In Brown's notes on the work he even suggests that one consider this 2D space as 3D and imagine moving through it.
+The performer interprets the score visually and translates the graphical information into music.
+In Brown's notes on the work, he even suggests that one consider this 2D space as 3D and imagine moving through it.
 The other pieces in the collection are not as abstract.
-According to dates on the scores, Brown wrote December 1952 and then moved back towards forms of notation that contain more specific musical information.